Developing leaders for greater impact

 Training those who have been called to ministry is a key part of pastoral development.
 There's no better place for that training to happen than from inside the local church.
 Because of a shifting landscape in educational opportunities, the local church’s place in this preparation has risen to match the importance of formal offerings.

-We can help you prepare for your next season of ministry through a residency program.
+We can help you prepare for your next season of ministry through a church residency program.
 We partner with local churches to provide a pathway for those who believe they are called to vocational ministry to clarify that call, engage in healthy leadership practices and receive the training necessary to be sent with humility and confidence.